ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ## TSV (Tab-separated) files

-Tab-separated data format is widely used, but not limited to, to migrate data between systems or nodes.
-To load data from a [TSV file](assets/data_small.tsv) to ClickHouse, [TabSeparated](/docs/en/interfaces/formats.md/#tabseparated) format is used:
+Tab-separated data format is widely used as a data interchange format.
+To load data from a [TSV file](assets/data_small.tsv) to ClickHouse, the [TabSeparated](/docs/en/interfaces/formats.md/#tabseparated) format is used:

 ```bash